When Lottery Syndicates Go Wrong

 Australian, Gary Baron was member of a 16-strong group which won a $20 million Powerball jackpot in 2014.
 Baron, who was entrusted by his work-mates to collect the substantial winnings, promptly quit work and started spending lavishly on houses and luxury cars.
 More disturbingly, he also developed a penchant for fluffy bath robes.
 Somewhat irked by being cheated out of millions of Australian dollars, the remaining syndicate members confronted the shifty Baron who claimed that he’d won on a separate ticket.
 Soon after, the group began court proceedings which were eventually terminated when a private agreement was reached.

 In 2013, paper pushers at the Driver and Vehicle Licensing Agency in Swansea got into a dispute after they scooped £1 million on the Euro Millions draw.
 The 16 member syndicate was entitled to £62,500 each but squabbles broke out when three of the members were accused of failing to pay into the syndicate fund.
 Camelot and the DVLA eventually became involved in an effort to calm tensions but the outcome of this particularly sordid little dispute remains unclear.

 Nursery nurse, Michelle Neale is another unfortunate to have fallen foul of spiteful syndicate members.
 When she discovered that her colleagues at Thackley First School had landed a £3.9 million jackpot, she was pretty excited.
-Her joy was however short-lived when it transpired that the other 27 members had decided that she was no longer part of the work syndicate due to late payments.
+But her joy was short-lived when it transpired that the other 27 winners had decided that she was no longer part of the syndicate due to late payments.
 In response Ms Neale began legal proceedings to claim a £141,000 share.

 Country Club Types